Game of Thrones Daenerys fan fury, explained by a clinical psychologist

-On the path to ruling the seven kingdoms on Game of Thrones, a true superstar of the realm took a dramatic turn that has lots of fans feeling uneasy.
-One clinical psychologist, author and dedicated fantasy fan says the letdown is real.
+On the path to ruling the seven kingdoms, a true superstar of the realm took a dramatic turn in Sunday's episode that has lots of fans feeling uneasy.
+Janina Scarlet, a clinical psychologist, author and dedicated fantasy fan, says the Game of Thrones letdown is real.

-But first, if you haven't yet heard what went down on "The Bells," Sunday's penultimate episode of HBO's hit series, take a moment to go watch season 8, episode 5.
-Then meet me back here.

 Great, you're back.
 So, Queen Daenerys and her dragon-baby Drogon easily force Cersei's troops to surrender and then torch the town anyway.
 WTH, right?